 3 – The benefits mentioned above also help protect your blog from Denial of Service (DoS) attacks and help prevent it from crashing when a post goes viral on Reddit, Digg, Facebook or one of the other popular social networking sites.

-4 – And finally, the faster page load times enabled by the CDN will help your blog rank higher in Google’s search results since Google now takes page load times into consideration when ranking pages in their search results.
+4 – And finally, the faster page load times enabled by the CDN will help your blog rank higher in Google’s search results since Google now considers page load times when ranking pages in their search results.

 In a nutshell, a CDN can speed up your blog, make it more secure, help prevent it from crashing during periods of heavy use and help it rank higher on Google.
 Those are pretty good results for such a simple move, right?

 There are several CDNs that you can choose from, but I use CloudFlare with RicksDailyTips.com for the following reasons:

 1 – Unlike some other CDNs, CloudFlare has a free option, and I have used it with great success for a long time now.

 2 – Signing up for a free account with CloudFlare and setting it up to work with your blog takes just a few minutes when you follow their step-by-step guides and tutorials.

 Bottom line: If your blog is growing and getting slower by the day, I recommend that you consider moving it to either a VPN or a Dedicated Server.

 But even if you can’t afford to make that move right now, you definitely need to open an account with CloudFlare and put their awesome Content Distribution Network to work for your blog!